 You can then enjoy a scenic ride around the park for 60 minutes, before receiving a complementary certificate to show that you’ve mastered a segway!

-6. Discover the Stockport Air Raid Shelters
+6. Stockport Air Raid Shelters

 Stockpot Air Raid Shelters are a mile long system of tunnels in Stockpot, six miles south of Manchester.